DapperBenji/vue3-sticky-directive/README.md

 # vue3-sticky-directive

-vue3-sticky-directive is a powerful vue 3 directive make element sticky.
+Vue3-sticky-directive is a powerful Vue 3 directive make element sticky.
+This is an implementation of the [vue-sticky-directive](https://github.com/mehwww/vue-sticky-directive) package for Vue 2.

 # Install